Horizon blue

-Horizon blue is a colour name which is well remembered because it was used for the blue-grey uniforms of French metropolitan troops from 1915 through 1921.
+Horizon blue is a colour name known for being used for the blue-grey uniforms of French metropolitan troops from 1915 through 1921.

-This name for a shade of blue which refers to the indefinable colour which separates the sky from the earth, had been previously used in the world of fashion, and has been since then.
+This name for a shade of blue of the indefinable colour which separates the sky from the earth, had been previously used in the world of fashion, and has been since then.
 It had also served as an emblem of political groups prevailing upon the army of the Great War.

 Historical account

 First uses

 The expression "horizon blue", certified to have been used in feminine fashion in 1884, was used afterward for hundreds of colour denominations in fashion, without making itself noticed.

 The expression "horizon colour" is found in diverse descriptions in and after 1895.
 In 1899, the Journal des débats pointed out that the motor boats destined for the administrators of the Cayenne convict prison were "painted in horizon colour, to conceal them more easily".

 The Répertoire de Couleurs published in 1905 by the Society of chrysanthemists, showed four tones of Horizon Blue, "colour which recalls the blue of the sky at the horizon", synonym of "Imitation Cobalt Blue".